theHostileNegotiator/KWBandage/PatchNotes.md

 	* Reaper 17 will now spawn waves of units when army is destroyed
 2. EVA uses wrong sound file for Tiberium Vein Detonation Bonus Objective
 	* Change dialogue file to "MN27_NodEVA13"
+#### Will Made Flesh
+1. Walls belong to Neutral Team instead of GDI
+	* Changed Faction owners
+#### Tacitus Regained
+1. After the outer barrier is destroyed, units can go through the inner barrier when it is still enabled
+	* Fixed script

 ### GDI: